How to contribute to PuLP

 Make sure all the tests pass.

-Lint your code with black.
+Lint and format your code with ruff.

 Ensure the docs are accurate.